Interested in Exhibiting at the 2020 NCTE Virtual Annual Convention?

 A: NCTE staff is working with the program chair and other volunteers to develop a virtual experience including as many of the sessions and presenters from the original 2020 Annual Convention as possible.
-NCTE members have enjoyed many virtual gatherings this spring.
+NCTE members have enjoyed many virtual gatherings this spring and summer.
 We are working to include the successful strategies from these events in the upcoming Annual Convention.
 Staff have been researching platforms and approaches for some time.
 Now that we know with certainty that the Convention will be held exclusively online, our efforts will become entirely focused in that direction.

 Q: Will the virtual 2020 Annual Convention include opportunities for paid exhibitor sessions, a virtual exhibit hall, or digital advertising and sponsorship?

 A: Yes.
 NCTE is planning a virtual exhibit hall with opportunities for exhibitors and attendees to interact, and ways to encourage attendees to spend time with exhibitors.
 As our plans for the virtual Annual Convention develop, your NCTE Sales Manager will be in contact with each of our exhibitors and sponsors with information on the new opportunities.